 Layers of thinly sliced potato and fresh rosemary covered the third pizza, which, when combined with more salt, oil and cheese, became so tasty it was hard to believe it was mainly potato.

 So what was our favourite we hear you ask?
 Well according to one half of the Wandercooks the undisputed winner was the zucchini and prosciutto.
 The other hands down voted for the Margherita.
 What about you?
 What’s your favourite pizza topping?
 Would you go for one of these or try your own unique creation?
-Leave a comment below!
+What about a Vietnamese Pizza?

 Pizza Frite aka Deep Fried Pizza.
 Yep.